Why your lead photo is the only one that matters

 Duchenne (genuine) smile

-A smile where the eyes crinkle and cheeks raise scores 40–60% higher than a posed or neutral expression.
+A smile where the eyes crinkle and cheeks raise scores meaningfully higher than a posed or neutral expression on both AI and human-rater panels.
 Think of something that actually makes you happy before the shutter clicks.

 Natural lighting